Just in time for 2018 and beyond, Panda Security has transformed its once-complex suit of software into the Panda Dome antivirus software suite.

 Any setup needed afterward is fully dependent on the additional features you want to utilize, especially if you plan to upgrade the service.
 Several of the features not immediately essential to antivirus protection are turned off by default.

 If you’re using the basic Essentials version of the software, all of the features are contained on one screen.
 However, clicking on any of the feature boxes brings up additional settings.
 What Panda changed the most with Panda Dome was removing the pagination.
 Panda Global Protection and older Panda Security software had multiple pages of features that were at times not particularly well organized.
-Now, everything is easily accessible, with a simple scroll bar.
+Now, everything is easily accessible, including a left-hand menu with useful functions.

 Panda Dome is packed with features, to its own detriment in some ways.
 Beyond the now-standard real-time virus monitor and malware removal tools, Panda Security attempts to pack in every possible security feature you can imagine, including a newly-added VPN service.